Herod (horse)

 Herod (originally King Herod; April 1758 – 12 May 1780) was a Thoroughbred racehorse.
 Herod was the foundation sire responsible for keeping the Byerley Turk sire-line alive.

 Background

 Bred by Prince William, Duke of Cumberland, he was by the stallion Tartar, a very good racehorse, who won many races including the King's plate at Litchfield, the King's plate at Guildford, and the King's plate at Newmarket.
 In addition to Herod, Tartar sired Thais (dam of Silvertail), Fanny (second dam of King Fergus), the O'Kelly Old Tartar mare (dam of Volunteer), and others.
 Herod's dam, Cypron (1750 bay filly), was bred by Sir W. St Quintin.
 Herod was a half-brother Lady Bolingbroke (dam of Tetotum, Epsom Oaks) and a mare (1757) (dam of Clay Hall Marske) by Regulus.

 Description

-Herod was a fine, bay horse standing 15.3 hands high with a small star and no white on his legs.
-He was a powerful horse that was especially good at four-mile distances.
+Herod was a bay horse standing 15.3 hands high with a small star and no white on his legs.
+He was good at four-mile distances.